Posted on June 25, 2017 by Indiana's Cool North

 Another big benefit of Rupert’s is its ease of accessibility: it’s remote enough to escape for the weekend—or longer—but close enough to all kinds of fun nearby.
 Be sure to check out the historic brick Train Depot in Bremen, or visit Rentown, an Amish community where you can try traditional fare like fresh baked bread, smoked gouda, and homemade pickles.

-A smaller but still excellent camping destination, Michigan City Campground is a 40-acre park just five miles from Lake Michigan and ten Miles from Indiana Dunes National Lakeshore in Laporte County.
+A smaller but still excellent camping destination, Michigan City Campground is a 40-acre park just five miles from Lake Michigan and ten Miles from Indiana Dunes National Park in Laporte County.
 Its proximity is a big bonus, because while you’ll enjoy a long list of activities on-site, you’ll be just minutes away from the city and surrounding attractions.

 Find easy access to everything from cycling and hiking trails, horseback riding, fishing charters, kayak rentals, and golf courses, to wineries, restaurants, outlet shopping, antique shops, the Washington Park Zoo, the Blue Chip Casino and more.
 The campground has on-site laundry, a pool, groceries, sports facilities and a man-made fishing pond.
 For serious fishing, visit nearby Pine Lake and Stone Lake, where you can find perch, bass, bluegill, northern pike, and walleye.